rancher/rke2/docs/install/containerd_registry_configuration.md

       username: xxxxxx # this is the registry username
       password: xxxxxx # this is the registry password
     tls:
-      cert_file: # path to the cert file used in the registry
+      cert_file:            # path to the cert file used to authenticate to the registry
-      key_file:  # path to the key file used in the registry
+      key_file:             # path to the key file for the certificate used to authenticate to the registry
-      ca_file:   # path to the ca file used in the registry
+      ca_file:              # path to the ca file used to verify the registry's certificate
+      insecure_skip_verify: # may be set to true to skip verifying the registry's certificate
 ```

 *Without Authentication:*